- What is the transfer application process?

 - Am I eligible to participate in Harvard's Early Interview Program (EIP) as a transfer student?

 Yes.
-Harvard’s Early Interview Program typically takes place during the summer and enrolling transfer students are able to participate.
+Harvard’s Early Interview Program will be held from August 9–13, and all enrolling transfer students are eligible to participate.

 - Do I have to be the top-ranked student at my law school to get into HLS?